September 11 victims' families and defendants' lawyers meet in Guantanamo

 Some family visitors have said they are galled to see American lawyers, including some U.S. military lawyers paid with their tax money, fighting vigorously in court to safeguard the rights of what one called "these monsters."

 "They were truthful, they were honest and they expressed their pain.
-I myself learned a great deal from them," said James Connell, a civilian defence lawyer for Pakistani defendant Ali Abdul Aziz Ali.
+I myself learned a great deal from them," said James Connell, a civilian defense lawyer for Pakistani defendant Ali Abdul Aziz Ali.

-The lawyers explained their role in the adversarial court process and said it was their duty to provide a zealous defence.
+The lawyers explained their role in the adversarial court process and said it was their duty to provide a zealous defense.

 "I am proud of our nation for doing that but it does hurt," Matthew Sellitto said after watching two days of hearings this week in the U.S. military tribunal of five men charged with plotting to slaughter his 23-year-old son, also named Matthew, and 2,975 other people.